7uperior/famlafl/docs/source/index.rst

 open-source the project once you've hit a certain amount of sponsorship.
 (Writer Tim Carmody refers to this as "unlocking the commons.")”

-`Become a Patron and keep MlFinLab Open! <https://www.patreon.com/HudsonThames>`_
+`Become a Patron and keep FAMLAFL Open! <https://www.patreon.com/HudsonThames>`_

 Documentation & Tutorials
 #########################

-We lower barriers to entry for all users by providing extensive `documentation <https://mlfinlab.readthedocs.io/en/latest/>`_ and `tutorial notebooks <https://github.com/hudson-and-thames/research>`_, with code examples.
+We lower barriers to entry for all users by providing extensive `documentation <https://famlafl.readthedocs.io/en/latest/>`_ and `tutorial notebooks <https://github.com/hudson-and-thames/research>`_, with code examples.

 Who is Hudson & Thames?